Positive youth development continues to make an impact by helping youth learn and lead in a global society

 The club did its first removal this past June, while also picking up trash at the city-owned pond.

-“4-H youth– donning waders and clam rakes– removed hundreds of mystery snails from the pond, and confirmed there are both adults and immature mystery snails in all three connected ponds,” says Angela Gupta, Center for Agriculture, Food and Natural Resources Extension educator.
+“4-H youth– donning waders and clam rakes– removed hundreds of mystery snails from the pond, and confirmed there are both adults and immature mystery snails in all three connected ponds,” says Angela Gupta, Department of Agricultural and Natural Resource Systems Extension educator.